GuidanceMantras/GuidanceMantras/README.md

 - Get eye test every year, either free or for paid one
 - Get full blood check up every year,  either free or for paid one
 - Get full body check up every year, either free or for paid one

+### Influencer
+- People will always get influenced by other people
+- People such as our parents, our kids, our friends and our sisters and our bothers
+- Our relatives will be influenced by influencers for smoking, drinking alcohol,
+- for buying expensive things such as expensive phones, expensive cars, expensive dress and so on
+-
 ## Kids

 ### How to raise Kids